Notes on the Geography of China: Pingyao

 Before we go in, we'll do a bit of a circuit, here with the southern or Ying Xun Gate, built in 1703.
 The immense modern plaza is yet another indicator of China's continuing obsession with the Forbidden City.

 Create a dead zone and call it grand.

 The view of the same gate from the inside.
-The entrance in this case does not require right-angle turns, supposedly because of the defensive advantage provided by the river running outside.
+The entrance in this case has no right-angle turns, supposedly rendered superfluous by the river running outside.

 The southeast corner and Kui Xing Tower.

 The east wall.

 The unfaced inside surface of the wall, here on the north side, reveals the wall's earth core.

 We'll venture inside the west or Fengyi Gate.
 Predictably, the streets are gridded.
 This is the primary east-west street, which runs from gate to gate.
 The layout is imperfect because of the expansion of the city in the 14th century.
 The main streets preserve the original pattern of a main east-west and a main north-south street, but those streets now occupy only the southeast corner of the walled area.
 The street shown here, which is the main east-west street of the expanded city, lies atop the original north wall, extended west to the gate here in the distance.
 Yes, there are a few cars, but not many.
 It's a fine place for bicycles.

 Most buildings along the street are a single story, but a few are more.
 This one lies at the crossing of the main east-west street with Zhanmadao Street, a north-south street on the line of the city's original west wall.

 Efforts to ban bicycles from the core of the town have failed.